kksgandhi/SLS_anomaly_alerts/README.md

 ### Website
 run website.py to show our interactive data visualization website.
 A server like gunicorn can be used with the included config if the website is intended to be displayed public facing.

+It is highly recommended to give this website as many cores as possible (the speed of these cores does not matter)

 **NOTE: The website has a feature that highlights anomalous sensors.
 This feature will not work if daily_controller.py is not run every night.
 The gunicorn config includes code to do this automatically**
 ## Docker
 this project has an included Dockerfile.
 Docker is the intended way to use this project.
 Copy private_config_example.py to private_config.py and fill it out.
 Then install docker and run